Coronavirus vaccine: India could play decisive role in distribution | DW | 18.05.2020

-The Serum Institute of India (SII) is ramping up production of the Oxford University candidate vaccine in anticipation of it passing trials.
+The Serum Institute of India (SII) is ramping up production of the Oxford vaccine candidate in anticipation of it passing trials.
 DW spoke with Serum's CEO Adar Poonawalla about when a vaccine could be ready.

 Adar Poonawalla (main picture, center), the chief executive officer of Serum Institute of India (SII), is busy these days.
 SII, the world's largest producer of vaccines by volume, is already starting production on a novel coronavirus vaccine candidate developed by the Jenner Institute at Oxford University.